 N.H.
 2023 Cannabis Legalization One-Page Bill Summary

 New Hampshire’s Republican and Democratic House leaders — Reps.
-Jason Osborne (R) and Matt Wilhelm (D) — have filed a bill to legalize and regulate cannabis for adults 21 and older.
-The bill was crafted by a broad coalition of civil rights and policy organizations, industry representatives, and cannabis policy advocates.
-Here are key provisions:
+Jason Osborne (R) and Matt Wilhelm (D) — are sponsoring a bill (HB 639) to legalize and regulate cannabis for adults 21 and older.
+The original language was crafted by a broad coalition of civil rights and policy organizations, industry representatives, and cannabis policy advocates.

 Adult-Use Possession: Freedoms and Limitations

-Adults who are 21 and older would be allowed to possess up to four ounces of cannabis and to securely cultivate up to six plants at home (three could be mature).
+Adults who are 21 and older would be allowed to possess up to four ounces.

-Smoking cannabis in public would be punishable by a civil fine of up to $50.
+Smoking and vaping cannabis in public places where tobacco smoke is banned would be punishable by a civil fine of up to $50.

 Cannabis could not be smoked or vaped in a moving vehicle.